Best Soundproof Underlayment (For Carpet, Laminate or Hardwood Floor)

 - Add Mass-Loaded Vinyl under the rubber mat.

-Or, you can forgo the thick carpet, rubber mat, and MLV, and simply put a memory foam carpet underlay, like the one I recommended in my bedroom soundproofing guide (or, see it on Amazon).
+Or, you can forgo the thick carpet, rubber mat, and MLV, and simply put a memory foam carpet underlay, like the one I recommended in my room soundproofing guide (or, see it on Amazon).
 Still, a soundproof underlayment is an excellent first step towards having an utterly silent floor — and it’s one that both you and your downstairs neighbors are sure to appreciate!